Bay Books

 Bay Books is proud to be partnering with our neighbors at Northern Latitudes Distillery to offer a unique opportunity for exploring excellent literature by Michigan authors, while enjoying Michigan-made craft spirits.
 Let’s read and drink LOCAL!

-Upcoming Meeting: Thursday, April 30th, 2026
+Upcoming Meeting: Thursday, May 28th, 2026

 Looking forward to seeing you, discussing some outstanding books, and having a few beverages along the way!
 Cheers!